Mikesfirst/Slice-of-NYC/README.md

-# NYCslice Django Project
+# Slice of NYC Django Project
- NYCslice is a web application that generates a day in NYC based on user preferences and Yelp's API
+ Slice of NYC is a web application that generates a day in NYC based on user preferences and Yelp's API

 ## Project Structure